LAKE AREA – The Beacon has surveyed lake-area candidates in most contested elections to help our readers make their decisions.

 2. In 50 words or less, please explain why you believe voters should support you.

-Words limits are strictly and no candidates exceeded the overall 200 word limit.
+Words limits are strictly enforced and no candidates exceeded the overall 200 word limit.
 NO responses were edited.

 (vote for two)